Chris-Iv/Homework/README.md

 Homework
 ========
-This is where I upload all my SoftUni Homeworks.
+This is where I upload all my Software University Homework.